Fort George, Highland: Old Fort George

 In 1726, the first fortification known as Fort George was completed in Inverness on the orders of General George Wade.
 The Georgian fort, which stood on a hillock beside the River Ness, incorporated portions of a medieval castle that had been started by Malcolm III of Scotland in the late 11th century.
 In the 17th century, Oliver Cromwell strengthened the castle with a citadel but it had been abandoned by the start of the 18th century.
 Wade's Fort George was capable of housing 400 troops.
 The first commanding officer of the original Fort George was Sir Robert Munro, 6th Baronet, Colonel of the 42nd Royal Highlanders (Black Watch) and chief of the Highland Clan Munro.

 During the 1745 rising the fort was besieged by three thousand Jacobites.
-Cutoff and unable to be relieved by Crown forces, Fort George was surrendered in February 1746 after mines had reached the outer walls.
-The victorious Jacobites blew up Old Fort George to prevent it being reused as a military base by the British Army.
+Cut off and unable to be relieved by Crown forces, Fort George was surrendered in February 1746 after mines had reached the outer walls.
+The victorious besiegers blew up the fort to prevent it being reused as a military base by the British Army.

 In 1747, following the Crown victory at the Battle of Culloden, Colonel William Skinner, the King's Military Engineer for North Britain, was given a contract to rebuild Fort George.
 The decision was taken to build the new Fort George at a location 10 mi away from Inverness at the mouth of the Moray Firth.
 The site of Old Fort George lay abandoned for almost 70 years, until in the mid 19th century a red sandstone castellated building called Inverness Castle was built on the fort's former site.
 Despite its towers and battlements, Inverness Castle had no military purpose.
-It was used as a prison, and courthouse with complimentary bastioned enclosing walls.
+It was used as a prison, and courthouse with complementary bastioned enclosing walls.